microsoft/BCTech/samples/AppInsights/KQL/README.md

 In this folder, you will find samples of Kusto Query Language (KQL) for each type of signal that is sent to Application Insights.

-# Usage of Kusto Queries
+# Where can I use Kusto Queries?
 You can use Kusto queries as the data source in a number of places.
 E.g.
 * the Logs part of Application Insights in the Azure portal
 * PowerBI reports